Frequently Asked Questions (FAQ)

 Preparing for your hospital stay

-Sutter General parking is available for you and your visitors at nominal rates under the freeway in the block bounded by 29th and 30th Streets, and K and L Streets.
-Entrances to the public parking area are located on both 29th and 30th Streets.
-Paid parking is also available at the new Sutter Community Parking Garage on 28th Street between Capitol Ave. and N St (credit cards only).
+Sutter Medical Center parking is available for you and your visitors at nominal rates under the freeway in the block bounded by 29th and 30th Streets, and L and Capitol streets.
+Entrance to the public parking Lot B is located on 29th Street.
+Additional parking is also available at the new Sutter Community Parking Garage on 28th Street between Capitol Ave. and N St (credit cards only).

 Once I arrive at the hospital, where should I go first?

-Go to the admissions desk located in the lobby at either hospital.
+Go to Anderson Lucchetti Women's & Children's Center to find the main Patient Registration.
 An admissions representative will ask you to fill out some forms and then you will be escorted to your destination.

 If you have already been pre-admitted, you will just need to sign a treatment consent form.
 If you have not been pre-admitted, you will need to complete other forms at this time as well.